wpengine/php-docker/README.md

     ./build.sh 7.0 busybox
     ./build.sh 7.1 busybox

-The default build type is `busybox`.
+The default build type is `alpine`.

 OR